-~ ·

-A broad range of prices will ensure that most attendees go home with a memento of
+- A broad range of prices will ensure that most attendees go home with a memento of that Convention. - A lower number of individual items at reasonable prices will help to ensure that all stock is sold.

-that Convention.

-A lower number of individual items at reasonable prices will help to ensure that all

-stock is sold.

-The Convention insurance policy should cover the replacement cost of all souvenir
+The Convention insurance policy should cover the replacement cost of all souvenir stock

-stock

-In line with AA's Tradition of Anonymity, Conference has recommended that souvenirs do not bear the words "Alcoholics Anonymous"
+In line with AA's Tradition of Anonymity, Conference has recommended that so bear the words "Alcohoics Anonymous" uvenirs do not